nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 the classes in the package.
 A `Task` class, a `Todo` class, a `Deadline` class and an `Event` class.

 ##### Task class <a name = "Ttask"> </a>
-The `Task` class is the super class of `Todo`, `Deadline` and `Event`.
+The `Task` class is the superclass of `Todo`, `Deadline` and `Event`.
 It has attributes such as the description of the task-`String` and an attribute to check if the task is completed-`Boolean`.
 It holds basic getters for its attributes, getters such as getting the status icon to check if a Task is done-`String`, and getters for the DateTime features of the Deadline and Event classes.
 It also has a toString methods to print the Task.

 ###### Todo Class <a name = "Ttodo"> </a>
 The `Todo` class is the class to store information on basic tasks of the user.
-It contains methods and attributes similar to the ones found in its super class `Task`.
+It contains methods and attributes similar to the ones found in its superclass `Task`.
 It has an additional Override toString method, to differentiate between itself and other tasks, such as Deadline and Event.

 An example of how a Todo task "return books" will look like in the command line for user intepretation is shown below.